aws-quickstart/cdk-eks-blueprints/docs/addons/metrics-server.md

 $ kubectl proxy
 ```

-Open the [dashboard](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#!/login) in your browser and login using the value for `token` above.
+In your browser, navigate to the [dashboard](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#!/login) and log in using the token value from the previous step.

 ![dashboard](https://raw.githubusercontent.com/kubernetes/dashboard/master/docs/images/dashboard-ui.png)

->**Note**: It may take a few minutes before CPU and memory metrics appear in the dashboard
+>**Note**: It may take a few minutes before CPU and memory metrics appear in the dashboard.